liemeldert/micromanage/README.md

 ## Things to do:
- - frontend, probably react or vue
+ - frontend, probably react or vue - mm-web
+ - local appstore-like interface - mm-ui
- - finish the client so it fully reports information
+ - finish the client so it fully reports information - mac-client
- - fix some of the awful hacks in the backend
+ - fix some of the awful hacks in the backend - mm-backend